-One question we kept on asking to ourselves was, “Where to go after Bangkok?”.
+One question we kept on asking ourselves while heading to the south of Thailand was, “Where to go after Bangkok?”.

 Save this blog post on Pinterest to read it later